n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 In Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by one of two combining mark-like forms.

-  - A "Ra,Halant" sequence at the beginning of a syllable may be replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+  - A "Ra,Halant" or "Ra,Halant,ZWJ" sequence at the beginning of a syllable may be replaced with an above-base mark called "Reph" (although script-specifics rules may negate this replacement if the "Ra" is the only consonant in the syllable).

   - "Halant,Ra" sequences that occur elsewhere in the syllable may take on a below-base form (called "Rakaar" in Devanagari and most